Background compaction

 • Partition****: A part of the tablet's subdivision.
 Similarly to tables that are split into tablets bounded by pivot keys, tablets are split into partitions.
 Chunks within a partition do not cross its boundaries.

-• Eden****: A special partition containing chunks that cannot be placed in any of the partitions, because they cross their boundaries.
+• Eden****: A special partition containing chunks that cannot be placed in any other partition because they cross their boundaries.
 Chunks typically do not live long in Eden, quickly undergoing partitioning.

 • Overlapping store count, OSC: Maximum overlap of chunks; maximum number of chunks covering a particular key.
 Limits fan-in from above, i.e. the number of chunks that actually have to be read in order to get the actual value by key.

-• Flush****: The process of flushing data to the disk, from a dynamic store to the chunk.
+• Flush****: The process of flushing data from a dynamic store to a chunk on the disk.

-• Partitioning****: The process similar to compaction, but its main purpose is not to combine chunks, but to split chunks from Eden into different partitions.
+• Partitioning****: A process that is similar to compaction, except its purpose is not to combine chunks, but to split chunks located in Eden into different partitions.

-• Background processes: A common name for flush+compaction+partitioning.
+• Background processes: A collective term for flush+compaction+partitioning.

-• Row version: In the MVCC model, many values can be stored by one key, each with its own timestamp.
+• Row version: In the MVCC model, a single key can be associated with multiple values, each with its own timestamp.
 An individual value is called a version.
 Generally speaking, writes to each column can be versioned independently, so it makes sense to refer to versions of the values, not a row as a whole.
 In terms of setting up compaction, this is usually irrelevant.

 List of attributes